What are "Normal" vs "Severe" Driving Conditions?

 Let us take a minute and think.
 Think about the days when it is so cold in the morning, you start your car so it can heat up for a few minutes.
-Or the days that you’re stuck in a little traffic and it's hot, you have the A/C on blast.
+Or the days that you’re stuck in traffic and it's hot, you have the A/C on blast.
 Did you know that these small things we do are severe conditions for your vehicle?

 Your owner’s manual contains a large amount of information that few drivers ever read.
 Inside your vehicle owner’s manual, you will find two driving schedules.
 Schedule “A”- Normal and Schedule “B”- Severe.
 The severe schedule has a shorter time between fluid changes, and applies if: